 Fracking adjacent to Theodore Roosevelt National Park is changing the landscape.
 And a whole lot more.

+When Theodore Roosevelt first visited the Dakota Territory in 1883 to hunt bison, he saw wild, rugged vistas and fell in love with the endless prairie landscapes.
 He returned the following year, seeking solace after the deaths of his mother and wife, and built Elkhorn Ranch on the Little Missouri River—what would later be known as his “home ranch.”
 His love of this expansive, pristine country would strongly influence his conservation efforts as the 26th president of the United States.

 If Roosevelt were on that land today—the badlands of western North Dakota—he would discover a 70,000-acre national park named in his memory.
 Here, at Theodore Roosevelt National Park, Roosevelt would find nearly 100 miles of trails, backcountry camping, kayaking, and horseback riding between the North and South Units and much smaller Elkhorn Ranch in between.
 He could watch bison, wild horses, elk, mule deer, bighorn sheep, and countless species of birds.
 Along a road that passes through three prairie dog towns, he might find coyotes or badgers at dawn.